PowerDMS/File-Picker-Sample-Implementations/README.md

 The function `initializePowerDmsFilePicker` accepts a configuration object.
 One of the properties of this object is a function `onFileSelected` which is called when the user selects a PowerDMS document.
 When `onFileSelected` is called, the File Picker will pass information back to the consuming page, including the URL to use to get the file contents from the PowerDMS API.
 (See [link below](#See-also) for more details on the API.)

-To see sample implementation code of the PowerDMS File Picker in further detail, visit our [Mock Partner Site documentation](https://github.com/PowerDMS/PowerDMS/tree/develop/src/clients/file-picker/mock-partner-site).
+To see sample implementation code of the PowerDMS File Picker in further detail, visit our [Sample implementation documentation](https://github.com/PowerDMS/File-Picker-Sample-Implementations).

 ## How to integrate